Demon (thought experiment): Similar entities

 There are other creatures which feature in thought experiments about philosophy.
 One such creature is a utility monster, a creature which derives much more utility (such as enjoyment) from resources than other beings, and hence under a strict utilitarian system would have more or all of the available resources directed to it.
 Newcomb's paradox supposes a being who is believed to be capable of predicting human behavior; Robert Nozick suggested a "being from another planet, with an advanced technology and science, whom you know to be friendly".

+Philosophical zombies are similar to Searle's Demon, above.
+The thought experiment posits humans with no form of soul, consciousness, or intentionality, but which react exactly the way a "normal" human might.
+Outwardly, they are indistinguishable from "normal" humans.